 It’s also well known that most New Yorkers live in apartments no bigger than a closet space.

 In other words, Fashionistas constantly have to discard their garb, even the good pieces.

 Williamsburg is one of my personal favorite neighborhoods to thrift in.

 Warm up at Buffalo Exchange, a well-organized and wonderfully curated array of moderate to eccentric steals.

 Once you’ve wet your appetite, head over to Beacon’s Closet, a warehouse sized facility with color-coordinated sections, and everything from sequence ball gowns to vintage tees.

 If you’re looking for knick-knacks in addition to clothing, look no further than Mother Of Junk.

-Some other thrifty highlights outside The Burg are Angel Street Thrift Shop in the Financial District (and yes, they have designer,) or, for Vintage hit up Vintage Thrift Shop in Gramercy, or it’s sister Store, Vintage Thrift West in West Village.More Info (click to expand)
+Some other thrifty highlights outside The Burg are Angel Street Thrift Shop in the Financial District (and yes, they have designer,) or, for Vintage hit up Vintage Thrift Shop in Gramercy, or it’s sister Store, Vintage Thrift West in West Village.More Info (click to show all)